hoan/HTTInputDial/README.md

 }
 ```

 You will have to create your own label for the above example to work.
+Finally you can use `[inputDial getValue]` to get the current value.

 ## Issues